dkovacs24/ReviOS_faq/docs/upgrade.md

 ## Step 2: Starting the upgrade

-First, you need to extract the files of the ISO file.
-This is important, because it most likely will not work just from mounting the ISO.
-Another scenarios when the upgrade might not work are if you extracted the ISO to a USB or a network mounted drive.
-So make sure the files are on your PC.
+First, you need to [**extract the files of the ISO file**](https://www.makeuseof.com/mount-extract-iso-file-windows/).
+This is important, because the **upgrading most likely will not work just from mounting the ISO**.
+Another scenarios when it might not work are if you extracted the ISO to a USB or a network mounted drive.
+So **make sure the files are on your PC**.
 The easiest way if you just do it on your Desktop.

-Now all you have to do is to open the `setup.exe` in the installer.
+Now all you have to do is to **open the `setup.exe` in the installer**.

-If you get the following error, and you done everything according to the guide so far, a restart usually solves it.
+If you get the following error, and you done everything according to the guide so far, a **restart** usually solves it.

 ![upgrade_img1_error.png](img/upgrade/upgrade_img1_error.png){.center}